 Lost/Found Pets

-There are a few ways you can help a lost pet get back to its home without bringing it to the shelter:
+There are a few ways to help a lost pet find it’s home:

 Be safe – if you are able, get the dog to a safe and secure area and be aware of surroundings.
 Your safety and the safety of others should come first.
 DO NOT chase the dog into traffic.